Guidance and support for those self-isolating due to to close contact with a person with Covid-19 (positive test or symptoms)

 To keep everybody safe, our staff will not enter your household whilst you are self-isolating.
 They will wait for 72 hours after the household has finished self-isolating before they return to clean the kitchen and bathroom.

 In the meantime, you can use the cleaning kit provided in your kitchen.
-If you need it replenishing, please let us know at email@example.com and we will deliver more supplies.
+If you need it replenishing or if you need to report a cleaning problem, please fill in this form.

 You should continue to report any maintenance issues and, unless it’s an emergency, Estates will carry out repairs when you have completed your self-isolation.
 If it is an emergency, Estates will attend and will let you know what to do to keep you and our staff safe.